 Health Sciences (D.H.Sc.)

 The online Doctorate of Health Sciences (D.H.Sc.) prepares practicing health care professionals to assume leadership roles in academic and/or clinical and research settings.
 The degree also prepares graduates to develop and implement solutions to health issues in society and to teach in academic and clinical settings.
 The Program does require at least twice a year campus visits.

-- The online Doctorate of Health Sciences includes 66 credit hours.
-The program requires students to successfully complete a minimum of 48 credit hours of graduate work beyond a master’s degree and to write and defend an original doctoral dissertation (18 credits).
+- The Doctorate of Health Sciences requires students to successfully complete a minimum of 48 credit hours of graduate work beyond a master’s degree and to write and defend an original doctoral dissertation (18 credits).

 - The D.H.Sc.
 Program is distinguished by its interdisciplinary approach, including completion of coursework in applied health sciences, nursing, educational psychology, and curriculum, instruction, and media technology.

-- Courses are offered in biostatistics, epidemiology, health policy, social and behavioral sciences, and environmental health.
+- Courses are offered in research, statistics, epidemiology, health policy, social and behavioral science, and curriculum and instruction.
 Courses are taught by experienced faculty members recognized at local, state, national, and international levels.

 - The program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
 The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.